IgniteUI/igniteui-theming/sass/json/README.md

 }
 ```

-The `>` operator defines a nested structures within the current JSON object.
-If the parser encounters commond denominators like `group` it will group the statements, in this case `x` and `y`, together in the `group` object.
+The `>` operator defines nested structures within the current JSON object.
+If the parser encounters common denominators like `group` it will group the statements, in this case `x` and `y`, together in the `group` object.

 ##### Handling array-like objects